-My mother told me many stories about her family, while I was growing up.
-Sometimes I will remind her of them now, and many she still remembers, but some she has forgotten.
+My mother told me many stories about her family while I was growing up.
+Sometimes I will remind her of these.

+Many she still remembers, some she has now forgotten.

-She also wrote a number of fictionalized versions of her days growing up, and now sometimes I will read over them, appreciating them even more than when she first read them to me.
+She also wrote a number of fictionalized versions of her days growing up, and now sometimes I read them, appreciating them even more than when she first read them to me.

-For this prompt I want you to take one of the stories your parents or grandparents tell over and over again and write it down.
+For this prompt, I want you to take one of the stories your parents or grandparents tell over and over again and write it down.
 It should be an event that you were not present for, or one that you don't remember.
-I don't want you to talk to the family about the event before writing the story, I just want you to write down what you remember them saying.
+I don't want you to talk to the family about the event before writing the story.
+I just want you to writ what you remember them saying.

-If you don't remember an important detail, or want to add more concrete information to flesh the story out, make it up.
+If you don't remember an important detail, or want to add more concrete information to flesh out the story, make it up.
 This exercise is not about being accurate; it is about blending fact and fiction.

-I encourage you to write this story from the first person perspective.
+I encourage you to write this story from the first-person perspective.
 I think that you will get the most out of writing it, and write the strongest story, if you tell it from this perspective.